We test the year’s best bike racks for your car, SUV, and pickup truck from popular brands like Thule, Yakima, Kuat, 1UP USA, and more

 Why it’s Great

-In their infancy, tailgate pads were little more than a moving blanket thrown over the end of a pickup, but take a close look at newer offerings and you’ll see that things have clearly evolved.
-For the best pickup truck tailgate pad in the business, we recommend the Race Face T2 Tailgate Pad.
+In their infancy, tailgate bike pads were little more than a moving blanket thrown over the end of a pickup, but take a close look at newer offerings and you’ll see that things have clearly evolved.
+For the best tailgate bike pad in the business, we recommend the Fox Mission.

-The Race Face stands ahead of the compeition with its hard-wearing construction, heavy duty materials, and overall functionality.
-The integrated straps do an excellent job of holding bikes from bouncing around during long shuttles, and the sewn-in foam blocks keep them from sliding all over the place.
-Other cool features include a flexible opening near the tailgate handle that lets you utilize the backup camera, and the top of the pad is adjustable to accommodate curved tailgates.
-Race Face also makes a few different widths of pads, which allows you to find the perfect fit whether you have a mid-size or full-size pickup truck.
+The Fox Mission stands ahead of the competition with its hard-wearing construction, heavy duty materials, and overall functionality.
+The integrated straps do an excellent job of holding bikes from bouncing around during long shuttles, and the thick padding protect bikes on rough roads.
+Other cool features include flip down padding that allows the use of a tonneau cover or pickup canopy, and the top of the pad is adjustable to accommodate curved tailgates.
+Fox also makes a few different widths of pads, which allows you to find the perfect fit whether you have a mid-size or full-size pickup truck.

 How it Compares

-Tailgate pads are a popular way to haul a lot of bikes on a budget, but with so many options available, what makes the Race Face our top choice?
-It’s really the sum of the parts that makes the Race Face T2 the best pickup truck tailgate pad.
+Tailgate pads are a popular way to haul a lot of bikes on a budget, but with so many options available, what makes the Fox our top choice?
+It’s really the sum of the parts that makes the Mission the best tailgate bike pad on the market.
 Cheap Amazon models don’t have near enough padding to protect your bike and truck, and the overall quality and materials used are certainly suspect.
-And while well-known options from Dakine, Yakima, and Thule are viable alternatives, their lower-profile padding and foam don’t hold bikes in place as well as the Race Face.
-Finally, no other model we found can adjust to the curvature or varying widths of modern pickup tailgates as well as the Race Face T2 Tailgate Pad.
+And while well-known options from Dakine, Yakima, and Thule are viable alternatives, their lower-profile padding and foam blocks don’t hold bikes in place nearly as well as the Fox.

 Best Swing Away Bike Rack